Contains -- "Martin Classification of Difficulty for U.S. State Highpoints."

 50 state plaque, hardwood, engraved (climb all 50 highpoints)

-To date (Summer, 2011), 214 individuals have been documented to have completed all 50 state highpoints and 404 have reached the summits of the 48 contiguous states.
+To date (January, 2009), 178 individuals have been documented to have completed all 50 state highpoints and 336 have reached the summits of the 48 contiguous states.
 At the same time, reaching the summits of ALL state highpoints need not be the objective.
 As indicated by the award program, individuals are encouraged to complete as many highpoints as their time, interest, and physical ability permits.

 V. Records and Folly

 Records: It is not the purpose of this article to recommend the pursuit of records related to reaching state highpoints.
 At the same time, some information related to this topic may be of interest to readers.
 Various highpointing records can be found in the annual Highpointers Club Directory, the following are examples: Arthur H. Marshall was the first to complete all state highpoints--when there were only 48 (1936).
 John "Vin" Hoeman was the first to complete all 50 state highpoints in 1966.
 In 1980, Frances "Freddie" Carter became the first woman and the fifth person to complete the fifty.
 Jeff and Jerry Wagener became the first father and son to complete in 1990.
 The American Edition of the Guinness Book of Records lists the Highpoint Hoppers as the record holders for reaching the highest point in each of the 48 contiguous states--one month (July 1-31, 1991).
 However, in 2006, Jack Meyers (English) completed the 48 in 23 days, 19 hours and 31 minutes.
 In 1991, Donna and Jack Allsup became the first husband and wife to complete all fifty.
 Kip and Norm Smith completed "All 50 - Over the Age of 60" and became the first husband and wife team to have completed all fifty state highpoints together in 1992.
 Whit Rambach and Todd Huston established a time record for completing all fifty state highpoints in 1994.
 It was 66 days, 21 hours and 47 minutes (Todd has only one leg!).
 Huston wrote a book about his experiences (1995).
-The current record is 43 days, 3 hours, 51 min, 9 sec by Mike and Matt Moniz (2010).
-Cal Dunwoody (77) is the oldest to complete the 50 state highpoints.
-David Keaton is first (1996) in the 750 Club, that is, the first to complete the summits of the 7 continents and the 50 State Highpoints.
+The current record (2006) was set by Ben Jones who completed all 50 in 50 days, 7 hours and 5 minutes.
+Galen Johnston (12) is the youngest male to complete the 50 state highpoints.

 Folly: The January 20, 1966 edition of Ripley's Believe It or Not!, which appeared in papers throughout the U.S., described a: "Collection of Rocks gathered by George H. Peters of Freeport, L.I., N.Y., from the highest points in 49 states of the U.S. He has climbed the highest peaks in every state except Alaska."
 Kevin Foster Rode OR Carried his bike to 49 highpoints.
 Bruce Marshall organized an attempt at putting at least one participant on each state highpoint on the same day (June 29, 1994)--The APEX Challenge (Hueske, 1995).
 Marshall reported that 48 summits were achieved.
 Tom Martin completed a "50th Birthday Challenge: 50 Miles to the Highpoint of the 50th State--Hawaii" in 1993.